FlavourCyber/Data-Analytics-Project/README.md

 # Data-Analytics-Project
-This is to showcase what I have done with SQL, Power BI, Tableau and Python
+This is to showcase what I have done with Excel, SQL, Power BI